pmean/build-website/text/05/SelfExperimentation.md

 > *Robert A. Lopez of Westport, NY, valiant veterinarian and friend of
 > all creatures great and small, for his series of experiments in
 > obtaining ear mites from cats, inserting them into his own ear, and
-> carefully observing and analyzing the results. \[Published as \"Of
+> carefully observing and analyzing the results. \[Published as "Of
-> Mites and Man,\" The Journal of the American Veterinary Medical
+> Mites and Man," The Journal of the American Veterinary Medical
 > Association, vol. 203, no. 5, Sept.
 1, 1993, pp. 606-7.\]*
 > [www.improb.com/ig/ig-pastwinners.html](http://www.improb.com/ig/ig-pastwinners.html)

 The IRBForum also has an amusing tale of self-experimentation

-> *With respect to PI\'s being a part of their own studies, I am
+> *With respect to PI's being a part of their own studies, I am
 > reminded of the interesting story of Dr. William Castle studying
 > pernicious anemia in 1926, a uniformly fatal disease until about that
 > time.*
 >
-> *\[I had the great privilege of knowing \"Big Bill\" when I was a
+> *\[I had the great privilege of knowing "Big Bill" when I was a
 > child, spending 2 weeks each summer with his family on Cape Cod, not
 > knowing that he was a demi-god in the medical research world.
 He
 > taught me how to swim, sail, and fish!\]*